 The term “organic” is often used for foods grown without pesticides and genetic modifications (changes).
 It’s also used for meat, poultry, eggs, and dairy products that come from animals that are not given antibiotics or growth hormones.
 The use of the term organic on food labels is controlled by the US Department of Agriculture.

 It’s commonly thought that organic foods may be better for you because they reduce exposure to certain chemicals.
 It has also been suggested that their nutrient makeup may be better than non-organic foods.
-Whether this means health benefits for those who eat organic foods is unknown.
+It is not known if this means health benefits for those who eat organic foods.

 Research strongly suggests that exercise is not only safe during cancer treatment, but it can also improve physical functioning and many aspects of quality of life.
-Moderate exercise has been shown to improve fatigue (extreme tiredness), anxiety, and self-esteem.
+Moderate exercise has been shown to improve cancer-related symptoms and side effects, such as fatigue (extreme tiredness), anxiety, depression and sleep.
 It also helps heart and blood vessel fitness, muscle strength, and body composition (how much of your body is made up of fat, bone, or muscle).

 People getting chemotherapy and radiation who already exercise may need to do so at a lower intensity and build up more slowly than people who are not getting cancer treatment.
 The main goal should be to stay as active as possible and slowly increase your level of activity over time after treatment.

-In the meantime, since physical activity is known to prevent heart and blood vessel disease, diabetes, and osteoporosis, cancer survivors should try to have a physically active lifestyle.
+Since physical activity is known to prevent heart and blood vessel disease, diabetes, and osteoporosis, all cancer survivors should try to be physically active.
+Be sure to talk to your cancer care team about how physical activity might be affected by your type of cancer, symptoms, and side effects of treatment

 Phytochemicals are a wide range of compounds made by plants.
 Some have either antioxidant or hormone-like actions.
 Only a few studies have looked at the effects that phytochemicals (or the plants that contain them) may have on cancer coming back or getting worse (progressing).

 There’s a great deal of interest in the possible role of soy foods in reducing cancer risk, especially breast cancer risk.
-But the evidence at this time is mixed.
+Some studies suggest that eating traditional soy foods like tofu may lower breast cancer risk, especially among Asian women who may have consumed soy in larger amounts for longer time periods, but evidence is still limited.

-For the breast cancer survivor, current research finds no harmful effects from eating soy foods.
+For the breast cancer survivor, current research finds no harmful effects from eating soy foods and indicates that consuming soy foods rich in isoflavones may lower the risk of recurrence.
 These foods may even help tamoxifen work better.
-There is less known about the effects of soy supplements.
+However, be careful using soy supplements, as little is known about their helpful and harmful health effects in cancer survivors.

-No, sugar intake has not been shown to directly increase the risk of getting cancer or having it get worse (progress).
+Sugar intake has not been shown to increase the risk of getting cancer or having it get worse (progress).
 Still, sugars and sugar-sweetened drinks add large amounts of calories to the diet and can cause weight gain, which we know can affect cancer outcomes.

 Survivors should try to get the nutrients they need through food, not supplements.
-Dietary supplements should be used when your doctor tells you to take them because of a deficiency of a certain nutrient.
+Use dietary supplements only when your doctor tells you to take them because of a deficiency of a certain nutrient.
 Do not take vitamins or other supplements to get higher than recommended levels of nutrients—this may do more harm than good.

-There is strong evidence that a diet rich in vegetables, fruits, and other plant-based foods may reduce the risk of some types of cancer.
-And some recent studies suggest there may be a helpful effect on recurrence or survival for breast, prostate, and ovarian cancers.
+However, there is strong evidence that a diet rich in vegetables, fruits, and other plant-based foods may reduce the risk of some types of cancer.
+And some recent studies suggest there may be a helpful effect on recurrence or survival for breast and prostate cancers.
 But there is no evidence at this time that supplements can provide these benefits.
 Many healthful compounds are found in vegetables and fruits, and it’s likely that these compounds work together to create these helpful effects.
 Food is the best source of vitamins and minerals.

-Still, cancer survivors should get at least 2 to 3 cups of vegetables and 1½ to 2 cups of fruits each day because of their other health benefits.
-It’s not known which of the compounds in vegetables and fruits are most protective, so it’s best to eat different kinds of colorful vegetables and fruits each day.
+Still, cancer survivors should consume a variety of colorful vegetables and fruits each day because of their other health benefits.
+It’s not known which of the compounds in vegetables and fruits are most protective, so it’s best to eat different kinds of colorful vegetables and fruits every day.

 Yes, but they can all be good choices.
 Fresh foods are usually thought to have the most nutritional value.
 But some frozen foods can have more nutrients than fresh foods.
 This is because they are often picked ripe and quickly frozen, and nutrients can be lost in the time between harvesting and eating fresh foods.

 Canning is more likely to reduce the heat-sensitive and water-soluble nutrients because of the high temperatures used in the canning process.
-Also, be aware that some fruits are packed in heavy syrup, and some canned vegetables are high in sodium.
+Also, be aware that some fruits are packed in heavy syrup, which has a high sugar content, and some canned vegetables are high in sodium.

 Cooking vegetables and fruits can help you better absorb certain nutrients, like carotenoids (compounds that give vegetables and fruits their colors).
 Microwaving and steaming are the best ways to preserve the nutrients, while boiling, especially for a long time, can leach out the water-soluble vitamins.

 Juicing can add variety to your diet and can be a good way to get vegetables and fruits, especially if you have trouble chewing or swallowing.
 Juicing also helps the body absorb some of the nutrients in vegetables and fruits.
 But juices may be less filling than whole vegetables and fruits, and they contain less fiber.
-Drinking a lot of fruit juice can add extra calories to a person’s diet, too.
+Drinking a lot of fruit juice can also add extra calories and simple sugars to a person’s diet.

-No direct evidence has shown that vegetarian diets help reduce the risk of cancer coming back when compared to a diet that contains meat and is high in vegetables, fruits, and whole grains and low in red meats.
+No strong evidence has shown that vegetarian diets help reduce the risk of cancer coming back when compared to a diet that is high in vegetables, fruits, and whole grains and contains small amounts of meat and fish.
 But vegetarian diets can be good for you because they tend to be low in saturated fat and high in fiber, vitamins, and phytochemicals.

 Symptoms like fatigue (extreme tiredness), light-headedness, dry mouth, a bad taste in the mouth, and nausea can be caused by dehydration (loss of fluid from the body).
 To help prevent these problems, survivors should try to take in enough fluids.
 This is especially important if you are losing fluid, such as through vomiting or diarrhea.

 Healthy adult men need about 3.7 liters of water a day, while women need about 2.7 liters, but most of this fluid comes from foods.
-(Note: A liter is a little over a quart.)
+(Note: A liter is a little over a quart or four 8-ounce cups.)

-If you are having trouble eating or drinking or are losing fluid (because of problems with vomiting or diarrhea, for instance), you may not be able to take in enough fluid.
-You should talk with your health care team because you might need to be treated with intravenous (IV) fluids.
+If you are having trouble eating or drinking or are losing fluid (because of problems with vomiting or diarrhea, for instance), you might not be able to take in enough fluid.
+Talk with your cancer care team or primary care provider about how you can get more fluids.

 Along with the American Cancer Society, other sources of information include: